Artem Sheikin

-Artem Sheikin is under personal sanctions introduced by the European Union, the United Kingdom, the USA, Canada, Switzerland, Australia, Ukraine, New Zealand, for ratifying the decisions of the "Treaty of Friendship, Cooperation and Mutual Assistance between the Russian Federation and the Donetsk People's Republic and between the Russian Federation and the Luhansk People's Republic" and providing political and economic support for Russia's annexation of Ukrainian territories.

 Biography

 Artem Sheikin was born on 25 March 1980 in Belogorsk, Amur Oblast.
 In 2001, he graduated from the Blagoveshchensk State Pedagogical University.
-In 2010, Sheikin also defended a doctoral degree from Saint Petersburg Mining University.
-From 2001 to 2003, he was engaged in business activities.
+From 2001 to 2003 he was engaged in business activities.
 Later he worked as a docent at the Saint Petersburg State University of Economics.
 In February 2020, he was appointed advisor to the Governor of Amur Oblast.
-In September 2021, Sheikin the senator from the Legislative Assembly of Amur Oblast.
+In September 2021, Sheikin became the senator from the Legislative Assembly of Amur Oblast.

+Sheikin is under personal sanctions introduced by the European Union, the United Kingdom, the United States of America, Canada, Switzerland, Australia, Ukraine, and New Zealand for ratifying the decisions of the treaty between Russia and the Donetsk and Luhansk republics and providing political and economic support for Russia's annexation of Ukrainian territories.